Making Flower Arrangements: A Relaxing Hobby

 Is making flower arrangements a good hobby?

 Making flower arrangements is a good hobby that is easy to start and doesn’t require a lot of equipment.
 Some of the other benefits are the documented positive effects of flower arrangements on people who are around them, and the low cost of the tools and materials that are required.
-Whether using fresh or silk flowers, the cost of making DIY floral arrangements is lower than purchasing them from a florist.

 There have been several studies (https://safnow.org/aboutflowers/quick-links/health-benefits-research/) that shown people are more happy, productive and less stressed when flowers are around them.
 Flowers are often placed in common living areas around the house and instantly have a positive impact on mood every time someone sees them.